A-shazli/RbG/README.md

 ## 2. Dataset
 #### Dataset
-Grand challenge ['SynthRAD 2023'](https://synthrad2023.grand-challenge.org/) Pelvis MR, CT
+Grand challenge ['SynthRAD 2023'](https://synthrad2023.grand-challenge.org/) Brain CBCT, CT

 #### Preprocessing
 - CT & CBCT:
-  - 5%, 95% percentile clip
+  - Non-local means denoising
-  - z-score norm whole patient
+  - Histogram Equalization
   - -1 ~ 1 minmax norm whole patient

 Two sets are provided in the data folder, one for registering CT to CBCT images and one for registering CT to SynCT (generated from CBCT) iamges.